torvalds/linux/Documentation/arch/powerpc/mpc52xx.rst

 =============================
-Linux 2.6.x on MPC52xx family
+GNU/Linux 2.6.x on MPC52xx family
 =============================

 For the latest info, go to https://www.246tNt.com/mpc52xx/